Chocomunk/grand-theft-avery-2022/averyos/README.md

 ### Todo

-- [x] Separate shell control from entrypoint
-  - Better practice, especially if we will move to a server later
-- [x] Implement logging to handle and track printouts
-  - Also makes it easier to send shell log to user clients
 - [x] Add global puzzle state
   - Can be used to solve puzzles (e.g. total explored nodes, was a file opened, etc...)
   - Better to keep information in a "State" object rather than the nodes themselves for